-Remedial Massage and the techniques I use are also hugely beneficial in putting a stop to the long term “vicious cycle” complaints that I have treated over the years.
+Remedial Massage, together with the other techniques and treatments I use, is hugely beneficial in putting a stop to the long term “vicious cycle” complaints that I have treated over the years.

 What Happens In A Session?

-I am happy to work my magic, but it is also vital that you understand the cause of your symptoms.
+I am happy to work my magic, but it is important that you understand the cause of your symptoms too.
 Tight, contracted muscles, fascia, ligaments or tendons is how you will be feeling these imbalances.
 Increasing your awareness and your understanding of what you can do outside the treatment room will minimise the stress and likelihood of recurrence.
 Examples are correcting an incorrect running style or poor posture when at your computer, home stretching and lifestyle modifications.